Perhaps Contraption is a self-described “astonishing, twisted brass, avant pop marching band” from London.

 YOUNG: You know, right there, we're hearing this is not your oom-pah band.

-SQUIER: No. It's a strange approach to oom-pah with a - that was a nice dose of free improv in there as well.
+SQUIER: No. It's a strange approach to oom-pah with that.
+That was a nice dose of free improv in there as well.
 We like to improvise around different structures.

 YOUNG: The U.S. - we, of course, have our own, you know, love of festivals and ritual.
 But is it the same when you come here and perform here?

 WEBBER: Yeah.
-The audiences are really, really - we have strong reactions from them now.
-They really engage.
+The audiences are really, really - we have strong reactions from them.
+They're really engaged.
 They really watch what we're doing.
 There's something really powerful about playing on the street acoustically.
 You can really connect with audiences.

 SQUIER: It is a very sort of direct media approach to performance because we don't necessarily have to amplify the instruments.
 We don't have to play in clubs.
 We're not confined to soundchecks and schedules like that.
 So that immediacy where we can just change any given situation - a park, a street corner - and just perform gives us a lot of freedom and a lot of power to change mundane situations and make them into, hopefully, joyous experiences.